lwjohnst86/analyzing-cohorts-course/chapter3.md

 - Including centered body mass index, followup visit, and the random term in the formula, run the model with the original dataset.

 `@hint`
-- Use the `sample_tidied_framingham` dataset, with subject ID as the random term.
+- The model formula is the same as the previous exercises, but using the original dataset.

 `@sample_code`
 ```{r}